 A: As we specialize in alcohol distilling, we cannot advise you on the process of making hydrosols/essential oils.
 However, we do know of people who have purchased our smaller stills for this purpose.

 Q: Can I use the same still to make alcohol and essential oils?

 A: If you do choose to use our stills for making both alcohol and hydrosols/essential oils, for safety reasons we strongly recommend that you use separate equipment.
 Cleaning the still maybe not be enough to make the distillation of alcohol safe if the still was previously used for the extraction of essential oils.

 A: We're assuming you've familiarized yourself with the law, and if you haven't, we highly recommend you do so.
 To legally distill alcohol you need proper government approval.
 For an alternative fuel permit go here: http://www.ttb.gov/forms/f511074.pdf.
 For a micro-distillery check out the BATF permit information here: http://www.ttb.gov/spirits/.
 Additionally, most states have their own set of requirements for distilling fuel alcohol, so be sure to look up your state as well.

 Q: Does the government track stills?

-A: Short answer, no. However, the government does require us to keep records of all stills sold, and we must present these records if requested.
-That being said, we have never been issued any such request to date, nor have any of the other still manufacturers we have spoken to.
+A: Short answer: no. However, the government does require us to keep records of all stills sold and we are to present these records if requested.
+This being said, we have never been issued any such request to date, nor have any of the other still manufacturers we have spoken to.
 If a request were ever made, we would notify all owners via email, phone, and standard post immediately.